-When Pixie was a toddler I found myself facing a dilemma: my daughter would not allow me anywhere near her nails to cut them.
-In hindsight, the disproportionate level of stress this induced seems a little silly, but at the time it felt like a disaster: I couldn’t bear the thought of being that mum who cut her child with the clippers.
+Are you looking for the best way to cut baby nails?
+When Pixie was a toddler I found myself facing a dilemma: my daughter would not allow me anywhere near her nails to trim them.
+In hindsight, the disproportionate level of stress this caused seems a little silly, but at the time it felt like a disaster – I couldn’t bear the thought of being that mum who cut her child with the clippers.
 But I did eventually find a way, so I thought I’d share my solution for how to cut baby nails safely, in case you too are struggling.

 Initially I told myself it would just be a short phase and I’d cut them a few days later; then I realised the longer ones on her tiny toes were beginning to curl over and I had to find a way to trim my baby’s nails before they became a problem.